TrueSparrowSystems/slackmin/README.md

 - The view submission parameters are extracted into key value pairs for ease of use.
 - Message and Modal wrappers help in easy writing of messages and opening of modals.
 - Support of interacting with multiple slack apps comes built-in with this package.
+  This overcomes the limitation of maximum number of 25 slash commands supported by a slack app.

 ## Installation